bruceravel/demeter/documentation/Artemis/extended/dopants.rst

     set: MolyPercent = 0.20
     def: IronPercent = 1-MolyPercent

-Then go to the individual path representing the scattering off of nearest neighbor molypercent, and assign it an S\ :sup:`2`\ :sub:`0` of
+Then go to the individual path representing the scattering from the nearest neighbor molybdenum atom, and assign it an S\ :sup:`2`\
+:sub:`0` of

 ::